IP Due Diligence in M&A: Investigating Transferability of IP Assets, Blocking Rights, Liens and Other Encumbrances

 Leveraging Diligence Results When Negotiating Price and Other Deal Terms

-This CLE webinar will provide guidance to counsel for conducting intellectual property due diligence in merger and acquisition deals.
+This CLE webinar will guide counsel for conducting intellectual property due diligence in merger and acquisition deals.
 The panel will outline best practices for conducting the IP investigation and leveraging the investigation results in negotiating pricing and other deal terms.

 - Considerations regarding diligence team reviewing confidential information